First Lady Inaugurates Goods Exhibition Prepared By Intellectually Challenged Youth - UrduPoint

 First Lady Inaugurates Goods Exhibition Prepared By Intellectually Challenged Youth

-KARACHI, (UrduPoint / Pakistan Point News - 13th Feb, 2021 ) :The first lady of the country, Samina Alvi here on Saturday inaugurated an exhibition of goods prepared by local youth with challenged intellectual capacities.
+KARACHI, (UrduPoint / Pakistan Point News - 13th Feb, 2021 ) :First lady Samina Alvi here on Saturday inaugurated an exhibition of goods prepared by the intellectually challenged local youth.

 The day long event themed "Hunarmand" was organized at Markaz e Umeed, the alma mater of these special entrepreneurs with the motive to mark beginning of their economic independence at a time when world in general was exposed to Covid 19 induced global challenges.